-The School's Relationships and Sexuality Education (RSE) Policy also takes account of the Equality Act (Sexual Orientation) Regulations (Northern Ireland) 2006 which requires that all pupils have the right to learn in a safe environment, to be treated with respect and dignity and not to be treated any less favourably on grounds of their actual or perceived sexual orientation2.
+Furthermore, the School's Relationships and Sexuality Education (RSE) Policy takes account of the Equality Act (Sexual Orientation) Regulations (Northern Ireland) 2006 and the guidance subsequently issued by the Equality Commission in 2009 on eliminating sexual orientation discrimination in schools in N Ireland.
+This legislation demands that all pupils have the right to learn in a safe environment, to be treated with respect and dignity and not to be treated any less favourably on grounds of their actual or perceived sexual orientation.